The Problem

 Incorporate Daily Physical Activity

 Any physical activity is better than no physical activity in achieving your weight goal.
 Now that most workplaces have allowed employees back in the office spaces, you can integrate more steps into commuting to work.
 Consider walking or biking to work instead of driving if possible.
-On average, walking for 30 mins burns between 100-175 calories depending on one’s speed.
+On average, walking for 30 mins burns between 100-175 calories, depending on one’s speed.
 Biking burns between 200-700 calories per 30 minutes depending on the speed and body weight (5).
 Parking the car further out in the parking lot will also add to the daily step count.
-Taking the stairs when moving around the workplace, instead of the elevator, is another small but meaningful activity to burn calories.
-Take a break every hour so for a brisk walk around the workplace.
-This would not only give you a break from work and screen time but also expend energy.
+Taking the stairs around the workplace, instead of the elevator, is another small but meaningful activity to burn calories.
+Take a break every hour for a brisk walk around the workplace.
+This would give you a break from work and screen time and expend energy.

 Get a Sit and Stand Desk

-It is common to forget that you have been sitting for hours together once you get absorbed in your work.
-A sit-to-stand desk is a great idea in this case.
-One typically burns 2 extra calories per 15 minutes of standing as compared to sitting (6).
+It is expected to forget that you have been sitting for hours together once you get absorbed in your work.
+A sit-to-stand desk is an excellent idea in this case.
+One typically burns two extra calories per 15 minutes of standing compared to sitting (6).
 So, substituting sitting with standing is a potential solution to prevent weight gain for those stuck at desks all day.

-There are under-desk pedal bikes and ellipticals available online, which can be placed under your work desk.
+Under-desk pedal bikes and ellipticals are available online and under your work desk.
 They come with a wide range of pedal resistance to get a real workout if you choose to do so.
 Pedaling while working adds bonus calories lost throughout the day.
-A study of seated elliptical workstations showed that 50 minutes of pedaling results in roughly 107 additional calories burned in the day (7).
-If sustained over a period of time, this can lead to a 1.1 lb. weight loss.
+A study of seated elliptical workstations showed that 50 minutes of pedaling results in roughly 107 additional calories burned daily (7).
+This can lead to a 1.1 lb. weight loss if sustained over time.
 While that is not much on the surface, every calorie burnt and every pound lost does matter.

 Hydrate Well